 During the day, families can stay at the Family Service & Resource Center to meet with their case manager, access phones and computers and use the shower facilities.
 After school, children return to the Center to do their homework or play before they’re taken back to the host congregation.

 Interfaith Hospitality Network is privileged to have a dedicated network of congregations that provide emergency shelter, hospitality and meals in their houses of worship.
 During a host congregation’s week, about 50 volunteers come together to perform the various tasks needed to turn their house of worship into a comfortable home for their guests.
 It’s a wonderful way for congregations to involve adults and children as they concretely work out their faith.
-If you would like more information on how your congregation can become a host site, please contact Leslie Brown.
+If you would like more information on how your congregation can become a host site, please contact Angie Benedict.

 Does your family need emergency shelter?